Fabszn/FloxxApp/README.md

 1) from the root directory run docker-compose up (should start postgres DB)
 2) sbt runDev
    2.1) Front part will be build
-   2.2) app will connect to DB and create shema database automaticaly if doesn't exists
+   2.2) app will connect to DB and create schema database automatically if it doesn't exist
 3) from browser : http://localhost:8081

 ## Work on UI